 Bring your friends and family – it’s a great group outing, and a family-festival event with something for all ages.

 Bring some cash – queues are expected to get quite long at cash-out sites and while some food stalls have EFTPOS, many take only cash.

 For leaving behind:

-Dogs – service dogs are welcome, but the festival attracts large crowds (about 200,000 every year) and your pet may be happier at home.
+Dogs – service dogs are welcome, but the festival attracts large crowds (up to 200,000 every year) and your pet may be happier at home.